Tutorial: Getting Started with JSON

 • Parse: Break down code (or a sentence) into parts

-• Web service connections: Web service connections provide a convenient and secure way to store and reuse connection parameters to a web service.
+• Web service connections: provide a convenient and secure way to store and reuse connection parameters for a web service.

 Articles